-These notional units convert based on the aggregate share price appreciation over the four year period from January 1, 2010 to December 31, 2013.
-A discussion of this plan and the share appreciation goals can be found in the Compensation Discussion and Analysis 2010 Multi-Year Performance Award Plan above. - (4) Restricted Common Shares granted under our Incentive Award Plan are described in the Outstanding Equity Awards at Fiscal Year-End Table below.
-Dividends are paid on unvested restricted Common Shares. - (5) The amounts shown in this row under "Estimated Future Payouts under Non-Equity Incentive Plan Awards" columns includes both the amounts Ms. Morrison was eligible to receive under our annual incentive cash bonus plan for executive officers and per the terms of her employment contract.
+- (1) The grant date is considered to be the date the equity-based awards were approved by the Compensation Committee or Option Committee.
+Under the terms of our Incentive Award Plan, the grant date fair value for restricted Common Share awards is considered to be the closing price of the Company's Common Shares on the day prior to the grant date, which for the January 5, 2011 awards was \$25.245. - (2) These columns show the range of estimated payouts targeted for 2011 performance under our annual incentive cash bonus plan for our executive officers as described in the section titled "Annual Cash Incentives" in the Compensation Discussion and Analysis.
+The actual cash bonus payment made in 2012 for 2011 performance, based on the metrics described, amounted to 159.15% of base salary for Mr. Tanger, 141.60% of base salary for Mr. Marchisello, 106.15% of base salary for Mr. McDonough and 19.55% of base salary for Ms. Geldner. - (3) Restricted Common Shares granted under our Incentive Award Plan are described in the Outstanding Equity Awards at Fiscal Year-End Table below.
+Dividends are paid on unvested restricted Common Shares. - (4) The amounts shown in this row under "Estimated Future Payouts under Non-Equity Incentive Plan Awards" columns includes the amounts Ms. Morrison was eligible to receive under our annual Incentive Cash Bonus Plan, the terms of her employment contract, a separate bonus based on leasing team goals and a bonus based on new development project leases.
 Per the terms of her employment contract, Ms. Morrison is eligible to receive an annual incentive cash bonus equal to the lesser of (1) 100% of her salary or (2) 9.16% of the total commissions earned by our employees who are leasing employees who report to her.
-Ms Morrison receives the higher of the bonus as calculated under our annual incentive cash bonus plan or the bonus calculated under the terms of her employment contract, but not both.
-Ms. Morrison received a cash bonus of \$221,798 in 2011 for 2010 performance based on the terms of her employment contract and did not receive a bonus under our annual incentive cash bonus plan.
-In addition, Ms. Morrison received \$3,000 as a separate bonus she earned as a result of her leasing team reaching certain goals with respect to achieving minimum overall occupancy rates, minimum renewal rates on leases expiring, and minimum average rental rate increases on existing leases renewed or new leases executed during the year.
-Under this plan for 2010, Ms. Morrison could receive up to \$4,000 if the minimum targets were achieved, and then would receive an additional \$500 for each percentage point achieved above the minimum target levels.
-There are no thresholds or maximums under this plan.
+Ms Morrison receives the higher of the bonus as calculated under our annual Incentive Cash Bonus Plan or the bonus calculated under the terms of her employment contract, but not both.
+Ms. Morrison received a cash bonus of \$246,800 in 2012 for 2011 performance based on the terms of her employment contract and did not receive a bonus under our annual Incentive Cash Bonus Plan.
+In addition, Ms. Morrison received \$29,000 as a separate bonus she earned as a result of her leasing team reaching certain goals with respect to achieving minimum overall occupancy rates, minimum renewal rates on leases expiring, and minimum average rental rate increases on existing leases renewed or new leases executed during the year.
+Under this plan for 2011, Ms. Morrison could receive up to \$20,000 if the minimum targets were achieved, and then would receive an additional \$1,000 for each percentage point achieved above the minimum target levels.
+There were no thresholds or maximums under this plan.
+Finally, Ms. Morrison received a New Development Bonus of \$27,951.
+Since this was the actual amount earned in 2011, we believe it is a representative amount.
+However, there is no threshold, target or maximum for the New Development Bonus.
+The amounts were determined solely based on leases executed in 2011 in connection with new projects.

-OUTSTANDING EQUITY AWARDS AT YEAR END 2010
+OUTSTANDING EQUITY AWARDS AT YEAR END 2011

-The following table summarizes the number of securities underlying outstanding plan awards for the named executive officers in the year ended December 31, 2010:
+The following table summarizes the number of securities underlying outstanding plan awards for the named executive officers in the year ended December 31, 2011: